siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 The full list of global parameters are collected in the `protocol_registry.yaml` file, located in aiida_siesta/workflows/utils.
 In there also the atom heuristics implemented can be explored.
+The element "Ag" requires a bigger mesh-cutoff because `mesh-cutoff = 200 Ry` was leading to a "Failure to converge standard eigenproblem" error for the Ag elemental crystal.
+Custom basis for "Ca","Sr","Ba" are necessary because the automatic generation results in a too-large radius for the "s" orbitals.
+The "Hg" custom basis introduces an increment of all radii of 5% compared to the automatic generated orbitals and adds a Z orbital for the "p" channel, while removing polarization.
+The element "Ag" requires a bigger mesh-cutoff because `mesh-cutoff = 200 Ry` resulted in a discontinuous equation of state.

 .. _how-to: